bahmutov/cypress-examples/docs/recipes/get-vs-find.md

 The [cy.get](https://on.cypress.io/get) command always starts its search from the `document` element, or, if used inside `.within`, from the [cy.root](https://on.cypress.io/root) element.
 The [.find](https://on.cypress.io/find) command starts the search from the current subject.

+📺 Watch this recipe explained in my video [The Difference Between cy.get And cy.find Commands](https://youtu.be/OLctp9x5R1g).

 <!-- fiddle cy.get vs .find -->

 ```html